jimhigson/oboe.js/writing/main/3_Background.md

 is more of a concern than heavyweight computation.
 Web applications fit well into this niche but they are far from the only domain that does so.

-Most
+Most attempts at concurrency have focused on threads.
+Why Node is good.

-Why Node is significant.
 Single-threaded but able to switch contexts quickly to achieve a very efficient kind of concurrency.
 Closures help this by removing responsibility to explicitly store the data used by a function.
 Recognises that most tasks are io-bound rather than CPU bound.